-Beginning with 08.0.90, the correct image stored in the USB is used to upgrade and reload the mismatched port extender images.
+Beginning with FastIron 08.0.90, the correct image stored in the USB drive is used to upgrade and reload the mismatched port extender images.

-First, we will look for the correct image in the TFTP server.
-If the TFTP server does not have the correct image, the image in the USB is used.
-The correct image stored in the USB is used for port extender.
-If the USB does not have the correct image, the port extender will remain in a mismatched state.
+If the TFTP server does not have the correct image, the image in the USB drive is used.
+The correct image stored in the USB drive is used for the port extender.
+If the USB drive does not have the correct image, the port extender will remain in a mismatched state.

-The USB status mode LED indicates the status of boot from USB and is present only for ICX 7650 and ICX 7850 devices.
+The USB status mode LED indicates the status of the bootup from USB drive.

 Refer to the platform-specific hardware installation guide for more information.

-Copying UFI and Manifest Package from System Flash to USB
+Copying the UFI and Manifest Packages from System Flash to a USB Drive

-Beginning with FastIron release 09.0.10a, you can copy UFI and manifest package from system flash to USB using CLI.
-The same USB can be plugged-in to another system for copying the UFI and manifest packages.
-This feature enables you to take backup of UFI or manifest package to a USB before performing any upgrade process.
+Beginning with FastIron 09.0.10a, you can copy the UFI and manifest packages from system flash to a USB drive using the CLI.
+The same USB drive can be plugged-in to another system for copying the UFI and manifest packages.
+You can make a backup of the UFI or manifest packages to a USB drive before performing any upgrade process.

-The USB led blinks green to show that the UFI or manifest copy is in progress.
-The led turns to steady green once the copy is completed successfully.
-If the copy fails either due to flash read issue or USB access/write issue the led will blink in amber to notify the failure.
-During the entire operation of this UFI or manifest copy, the flash will be locked to avoid any other flash operation.
+The USB status mode LED blinks green to show that the UFI or manifest copy is in progress.
+The LED turns to steady green once the copy is completed successfully.
+If the copy fails, either due to a flash read issue or USB access or write issue, the LED blinks amber to notify you of the failure.
+During the entire operation of the UFI or manifest copy, the flash will be locked to avoid any other flash operations.

-The following error message displays when there is not enough file system space available in USB.
+If there is not enough file system space available in the USB drive, the following error message is displayed:

+'''

 Not enough space on the filesystem to copy the source file.

+'''

-While copying the manifest package from flash to USB, the system will copy the manifest file, UFI, UFI signature and configuration file to USB.
-Going forward, the manifest package contains only the UFI for all ICX 7K devices.
+While copying the manifest package from flash to the USB drive, the system copies the manifest file, UFI, UFI signature, and configuration files.
+Beginning with FastIron 09.0.10a, the manifest package contains only the UFI for all ICX devices.

-Commands for Copying from Flash to USB
+Commands for Copying from Flash to a USB Device

-To initiate the copy of UFI from flash to USB using the CLI, enter one of the following commands:
+To initiate the copy of UFI from flash to a USB drive using the CLI, use the following commands:

-copy flash disk0 ufi-primary <ufi image name> - Use this command to copy the primary partition's UFI to USB in the name as specified in <ufi image name>.

-copy flash disk0 ufi-secondary <ufi image name> - Use this command to copy the secondary partition's UFI to USB in the name as specified in <ufi image name>.

-Use the copy flash disk0 system-manifest command to copy the manifest package on the current running partition's UFI and UFI signature to USB.
+- copy flash disk0 ufi-primary image-file: Use this command to copy the UFI of the primary partition to the USB drive in the name as specified by image-file. - copy flash disk0 ufi-secondary image-file:Use this command to copy the UFI of the secondary partition to the USB drive in the name as specified by image-file. - Use the copy flash disk0 system-manifest: Use this command to copy the manifest package on the UFI of the current running partition and UFI signature to a USB drive.